 Communications Each Regional Association must periodically communicate with its members in a format that advises members of significant developments in the exhibition industry and for the association.
 The circulation list for such communications should include NATO.

 NATO Representative Each Regional Association shall designate a representative and an alternate to the NATO Advisory Board.
 The representative and alternate must be NATO members in good standing.
 The designated representative will receive all special communications from NATO.

-Voting Privileges Each certified Regional Association shall be entitled to one vote in NATO membership meetings.
+Voting Privileges Each certified Regional Association shall be entitled to one vote in NATO General Membership meetings and Advisory Board meetings.
 The Board of Directors of the Regional Association shall, prior to such meetings, designate, in writing, the name of the person authorized to vote on behalf of the association.
 The individual selected to vote must be a member in good standing with NATO.